alex-gherega/clojure-env-setup/README.md

 * Autocompletion plugin
 * Rainbow parenthesis delimiters
 * Parenthesis matching
+* Zenburn theme
+* M-TAB or C-M-i to manual trigger autocomplete

 A how-to guide to get you started with a basic Clojure development environment using:
 * [Emacs](https://www.gnu.org/software/emacs/)